 The leases that the Group has entered with lessors are long term in nature and no changes are expected in lease terms to the existing lease contracts due to COVID-19.

-Contingent liabilities and commitments related to Engineers India Limited
+Contingent liabilities and commitments related to Engineers India Limited a) Claims against the Parent Company not acknowledged as debt.

 A. Contingent Liabilities: